iaiaian1/JVS-Point-of-Sales-System/README.md

 # JVS POS System
 SIMPLE POS

 Project for school.
 Bare-bones and unoptimized with minor to noticeable bugs.
+Made with C#/VB.net.